mattmc3/prezto-prompt-contrib/README.md

 zstyle ':prezto:module:prompt' theme 'omz'
 ```

-If you prefer for all the Oh-My-Zsh themes to show up when you run `prompt -l`, you
+If you prefer to see all the Oh-My-Zsh themes when you run `prompt -l`, you
 can acheive this by creating `prompt_${name}_setup` function files.
 This project
 provides a handy utility to do that for you in the 'bin' directory called
 `make_omz_prompts`.
-We don't do this by default because, well, frankly OMZ has a lot of
+We don't do this for you by default because, well, frankly
-themes and most of them you probably won't ever want or use.
+OMZ has a lot of themes and most of them you probably won't ever want or use.

-## 3rd party zsh-theme files
+## 3rd party zsh-themes

-There are a lot of 3rd party prompts that use the [Oh-My-Zsh] *.zsh-theme file
+There are a lot of 3rd party prompts that use the [Oh-My-Zsh] \*.zsh-theme file
 convention rather than the `prompt_${name}_setup` standard.
 That's okay, you can still
 use those themes the same way [OMZ instructs you to][omz-custom-themes].

 Simply, set the `$ZSH_CUSTOM` variable to a location of your choosing, and place the
-*.zsh-theme files in that directory.
+\*.zsh-theme files in that directory.
 Then, set your theme with the `$ZSH_THEME` variable
 and set the Prezto prompt style to 'omz'.

-For example, here is how you would use the [dracula theme].
+For example, here is how you would use the [dracula theme]:

 Per the Dracula theme instructions, first clone the repository, and then symlink the
 zsh-theme file to your OMZ custom themes location: